Ran Balicer

-Ran Balicer (Hebrew: רן בליצר; born in Israel) is an Israeli physician, epidemiologist, and public health expert known for his contributions to digital health, health policy, and healthcare innovation.
-He serves as the Chief Innovation Officer and Deputy Director General at Clalit Health Services and is the founding director of the Clalit Research Institute.
-He also chairs the Israeli Medical Association's Society for Quality in Healthcare.

-Balicer has served as an advisor to national and international health agencies, including the World Health Organization (WHO), and was a key figure in Israel's COVID-19 response.
+Ran Balicer (Hebrew: רןבליצר) is an Israeli physician, epidemiologist, and public health expert.
+He serves as a Professor of public health at the Ben-Gurion University.
+Balicer is Chief Innovation Officer and Deputy Director General at Clalit Health Services, the largest healthcare organization in Israel and the second largest globally.
+He is also the founding director of the Clalit Research Institute, a pioneer in the use of big data for proactive medicine.
+He chairs the Israeli Medical Association's Society for Quality in Healthcare, advocating for standardized excellence in clinical practice and also he is a senior advisor to international health agencies, including the World Health Organization (WHO) and the United Nations (UN).